ibm-cloud-docs/solution-tutorials/static-files-cdn.md

 {: #objectives}

 * Upload files to a {{site.data.keyword.cos_full_notm}} bucket.
-* Make the content globally available with a CDN.
+* Make content globally available with a CDN.
 * Expose files by using a Cloud Foundry web application.

 ## Services used